-Dictionary API Documentation
+Dictionary API Reference

+Dictionary is a simple tool for getting word definitions.
+It returns the definition a word.
 To use this API, you need an API key.
-You can get one by creating an account on apiverve.com and visiting your dashboard.
+You can get one by creating a free account and visiting your dashboard.

 Important: Ensure that this API is enabled from within your dashboard to use it in your application.
 If not, you may receive a 403 error